Master of Science in Computer Information Systems concentration in Data Analytics

 MET CS 688 Web Analytics and Mining

 The Web Analytics and Mining course covers the areas of web analytics, text mining, web mining, and practical application domains.
 The web analytics part of the course studies the metrics of web sites, their content, user behavior, and reporting.
-Google analytics tool is used for collection of web site data and doing the analysis.
 The text mining module covers the analysis of text including content extraction, string matching, clustering, classification, and recommendation systems.
 The web mining module studies how web crawlers process and index the content of web sites, how search works, and how results are ranked.
-Application areas mining the social web and game metrics will be extensively investigated.
+Application areas mining the social web will be extensively investigated.
 Laboratory Course.
 Prerequisites: MET CS 544, or MET CS 555 or equivalent knowledge, or instructor's consent. [ 4 cr. ]Fall 2020

 MET CS 699 Data Mining